 2.3 Temperature Sensing Performance

-By fully leveraging the high Q factor of the SCD MEMS cantilever resonators, we achieved ultra-high resolution and low-noise thermometry.
-The underlying mechanism relies on the changes in the resonance frequency caused by the thermally induced variations in the Young’s modulus and the thermal expansion effect on the effective length together (See the movies in Supplementary).
+By fully leveraging the high Q factor and low TCF of the SCD MEMS cantilever resonators, we achieved ultra-high resolution and low-noise thermometry.
+The underlying mechanism relies on the changes in the resonance frequency caused by the thermally induced variations in the Young’s modulus and the thermal expansion effect on the effective length together (See the movies in Supplementary Information ).
 These relationships can be expressed as:

+E(T)=E0 (1-αE·ΔT) (2)

-E(T)=E0 (1-αE·ΔT), and L(T)=L0 (1+αL·ΔT) (2)
+L(T)=L0 (1+αL·ΔT) (3)